DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/topics.md

 ***

 ##Deep learning
 The deep learning lectures and practicals will look into a subset of the machine learning methods that use multiple ‘layers’ of computations, allowing them to learn more complex tasks.
 These models are very successful on tasks that were previously deemed impossible for computers, such as recognizing images or language.
-Within the Radboudumc we have great expertise on applying deep learning to medical images of all kinds of modalities. <a href="https://www.diagnijmegen.nl/people/bram-van-ginneken/">Bram van Ginneken</a>, head of the Diagnostig Image Analysis Group, will provide lectures and practicals where you will learn how these models work, to what tasks these can be applied and what different methods there are.
+Within the Radboudumc we have great expertise on applying deep learning to medical images of all kinds of modalities. <a href="https://www.diagnijmegen.nl/people/bram-van-ginneken/">Bram van Ginneken</a>, head of the Diagnostic Image Analysis Group, will provide lectures and practicals where you will learn how these models work, to what tasks these can be applied and what different methods there are.

 ***